postgresml/postgresml/pgml-docs/docs/blog/scaling-postgresml-to-one-million-requests-per-second.md

 FROM flights_mat_3 LIMIT :limit;
 ```

-where `:limit` is the batch size of 1, 5, and 20, depending on the benchmark.
+where `:limit` is the batch size of 1, 5, and 20.

 #### Model